keenan-v1/wurm_atlas/example/README.md

 To test the example:
 1. Change directory into `example/flutter_example`.
 2. Run `flutter pub get`.
-3. RUn `flutter run` and select your desired build.
+3. Run `flutter run` and select your desired build.

 You can then open a map file by clicking on the lower-right button.